Westernville New Year's Day shooting: Victims

-Additionally, the shooter injured his father-in-law, mother-in-law, 10-year-old niece, brother-in-law, and another neighbor.
+Additionally, the shooter injured his 68-year-old father-in-law Perry Turke, 61-year-old mother-in-law Margaret Turke, 10-year-old niece Anne Ringrose, 35-year-old brother-in-law Robert Ringrose, and 36-year-old neighbor Joyce Pepper, who was the mother of Milton.
 MacLachlan and Anita's two-year-old and nine-month-old sons were unharmed after Anita hid them in a bedroom closet.